-I am a doctoral student in Public Health Science and my background is in Health Promotion and Health Economics.
-My research focuses on Tobacco Control and Tobacco Cessation.
+I'm a doctoral student with a background in Public Health Science and a specialization in Health Promotion and Health Economics.
+My research is about tobacco cessation.

 - 2014 - Master's Degree in Public Health Science with a specialization in Health Economics, Policy and Management, Karolinska Institutet

-- 2010 - Bachelor's Degree in Public Health Science with a specialization in Physical Activity and Health Promotion, The Swedish School of Sport and Health Sciences
+- 2010 - Bachelor's Degree in Public Health Science with a specialization in Physical Activity, The Swedish School of Sport and Health Sciences

 Tobacco use is the most common preventable cause of death in the world, responsible for about 8% of the total disease burden in Sweden.
 The prevalence of tobacco use in Sweden is unevenly distributed in the population with a higher prevalence among socioeconomically disadvantaged groups, contributing to inequalities in health.
 Tobacco use is also associated with increased costs for individuals, the health care system and society.
 Quitting tobacco use can reduce the risk of becoming ill or dying from a tobacco-related disease.
 Therefore, The Swedish National Board of Health and Welfare has developed National guidelines for health promotion where treatment for tobacco cessation is included.
 The guidelines recommend that all high-risk tobacco users, including socioeconomically disadvantaged groups, should be offered treatment.
 Despite this, relatively few receive treatment for tobacco cessation from the health care system and high-risk groups that have an increased need for support are often not reached.